 When Web test cases are run in hub and Node mode ,ensure to delete temporary files for service account of your project e.g. autouser1,on hub and node machines.

-If machine on which Fusion is used is a Windows server machine then ensure that temporary files under Windows Temp folder are also deleted on regular basis after your execution. do not change permission to 777.
+If machine on which Fusion is used is a Windows server machine then ensure that temporary files under Windows Temp folder are also deleted on regular basis after your execution.

+For Linux (Ubuntu) machine do not change permission to 777.

 Don’ts